 Today I’m going to try and answer a question that I imagine many of you have asked: “Which is better, Sketch or Adobe XD?”.
 In this video and article I’ll be explaining which I prefer, based on my own opinions and my own needs.
+(If you want to learn more about what Sketch is and how it works, try my free Sketch tutorial.)

 Watch the Screencast

-Which is Better Suited to You?
+Which Is Better Suited to You?

 As a web designer, you’re more than likely familiar with these two apps–or have at least heard of them.
 Sketch has been around a while (since 2010), Adobe XD is the newer kid on the block.
 But deciding upon which is “better” is difficult for a few reasons.
 What may work well for me, may not resonate in the same way with you.
 Usage comes down to the tools you use as a designer, your computer, the type of work you do, and other factors.